-Jonathan is joint head of the St Philips Family Finance Team.
+Jonathan is head of the St Philips Family Finance Team.
 Jonathan Nosworthy is ranked in Band One in Chambers and Partners and Legal 500 as a specialist financial remedy practitioner.
 He provides advice and representation in cases involving all aspects of the financial consequences of marriage, civil partnership and other domestic relationship breakdown.

 He has considerable expertise in dealing with very complex financial remedy claims involving large quantities of paperwork.
 He is particularly adept in dealing with cases involving substantial assets, business assets, overseas assets, pensions, trusts and the intervention of third parties.
 Further, he has significant experience in conducting cases involving applications to preserve assets (freezing orders) and involving applications to set aside transactions.